microsoft/app-camp/docs/aad/Monetization.md

 ### Step 1: Add server side code to validate the user has a license

 1. In your working folder, create a new file `/server/validateLicenseService.js`

-2. Paste in the following code (or copy the file from [here](../../src/extend-with-capabilities/Monetization/server/northwindLicenseService.js)).
+2. Paste in the following code (or copy the file from [here](https://github.com/microsoft/app-camp/blob/main/src/extend-with-capabilities/Monetization/client/modules/northwindLicensing.js){target="_blank"}).

-This code verifies the user has a license to use the SaaS application.
-This code will only be called when the SaaS application is being used via Teams.
+This code verifies the user has a license to use the Northwind Orders application.
+The license will only be checked when the application is being used via Teams.

 ~~~javascript
 import aad from 'azure-ad-jwt';